 Lastly, Mike, the biologist, will at first be hostile, but as Jenny listens to him and begins to promote eco-friendly trips to her guests, he thaws.
 Having learned much about Native attitudes and needs from Tanu's family, Jenny defends Tanu's hunting in the face of Mike's opposition, earning her both his and the community's respect.
 During the search for Tanu's son, Mike and Jenny could meet and join forces, and he will see in action the courage she has learned over the past months.
 The climax could come when Jenny, just ahead of Mike, finds Tanu's son and brings him back to the town, enduring frostbite because she has wrapped the boy in her own parka.
 It is then, having made a real difference to other people's lives and having lived up to her highest ideals, that Jenny has her revelation.

 As you lay each conflict sequence down beside the others, you will see what to blend where, what to re-position, and what can be combined and combine them you must, because you'll have so much story to tell that every scene will have to do double work!
-You will find the action easily dividable into fairly equal chunks, and these will be your chapters (notice that chapters come at the end, not at the beginning, of the process).
+You will find the action easily dividable into fairly equal chunks, and these will be your chapters.
 You have lost your anxiety and replaced it with the solid presence of a completed novel.

 Copyright Caro Clarke - www.caroclarke.com